Do you ever feel like life just isn’t working – like life is happening to you, not for you?

 For each category, I want you to ask yourself, “Who does God want me to be in regard to my _____?
 Who am I committed to being in regard to my _____?
 (Fill in the blank)?
 Note: you’ll fill in the blank with one of those ten categories.)

 Here are a few examples:

-- In regards to my physical health, I am committed to being strong and healthy so that I have energy at the end of the day to give my best self to my family.
+- I am committed to being strong and healthy so that I can have energy at the end of the day to give my best self to my family.

-- In regards to my marriage, I am committed to being spontaneous and flirtatious so that I can have fun and grow closer with my husband.
+- I am committed to being spontaneous and flirtatious so that I can have fun and grow closer with my husband.

 - I am committed to living abundantly with fewer things so I can spend more time with the people I love and less time managing the things that we have and the messes that we make.